-Where computer software costs are not integrally related to associated hardware, the Credit Union recognises them as an intangible asset where they are clearly identifiable, can be reliably measured and it is probable they will lead to future economic benefits that the Credit Union controls.
+Where computer software costs are not integrally Where computer software costs are not integrally related to associated hardware, the Credit Union recognises them as an intangible asset where they are clearly identifiable, can be reliably measured and it is probable they will lead to future economic benefits that the Credit Union controls.
 The capitalised costs of computer software include all costs directly attributable to developing the software.
 This incorporates the direct cost of acquiring the computer software payable to the third party supplier.